dchesbro/bashdoard/README.md

 ## What does Bashdoard do?

 Bashdoard displays the server name, time, and an alphabetical list of Docker containers including their ID, image, status, and name.
-That's it.
+That's all, folks!

 ## Why did you build Bashdoard?